MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ---
 lab:
-    title: 'Create a generative AI chat app (deprecated)'
+  title: Create a generative AI chat app (deprecated)
-    description: 'Learn how to use the Microsoft Foundry SDK to build an app that connects to your project and chats with a language model.'
+  description: Learn how to use the Microsoft Foundry SDK to build an app that connects to your project and chats with a language model.
+  duration: 40 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Microsoft Foundry
+    - Microsoft Foundry SDK
 ---

 # Create a generative AI chat app (deprecated)